kevinhooke/JavaRESTFrameworkComparison/README.md

 # JavaRESTFrameworkComparison
-Comparison of implementing REST resources and clients using several Java-based frameworks and libraries.
+Comparison of REST resource and client implementations using several Java-based frameworks and libraries.

 The root of this repo contains a number of folders, each containing a separate example using a different library/framework.
 Each of the